jongio/vscodespaces/vscodespaces/quickstarts/browser.md

 > More information about plans and pricing is available on the [Codespaces pricing page](https://aka.ms/vso-pricing).

 ## 3. Create a codespace

+> [IMPORTANT]
+> New codespace creation suspended on December 16, 2020.

 To create a new cloud-hosted codespace, fill in the **Create Codespace** form.
 The form will be shown after you create a plan if you selected the **Create Codespace** button earlier or by selecting the **Create Codespace** button now in the Codespaces management portal.